mastershaig/todoapp/README.md

 # todoapp
-Simple Todo app for beginners
+Simple Todo app for beginners in Django framework 2.01